Medicare annual open enrollment ends Dec. 7. Here’s what you need to know.

 Tip 4: Don’t delay care

-As adults continue to age, it’s crucial to not delay routine care, especially during the COVID-19 pandemic.
+As adults continue to age, it’s crucial to not delay routine care.
 Routine exams keep you well.
 Make a plan to stay healthy by scheduling your Medicare annual wellness visit (a benefit typically covered each year) to stay on top of your wellbeing.
 Check your plan details to confirm details of coverage.

 Tip 5: Check out available Medicare resources